Cloud computing: understanding the advantages and disadvantages

 Performance Improvement of performance through robust infrastructures.

-Security Complex audit trails and possibilities of data breaches.
+Security Complex audit trails and potential for data breaches.

-Latency Possibility of increased latency depending on server location.
+Latency Potential for increased latency depending on server location.

 Compliance Challenges related to compliance with local regulations.